Family Trust – Annual Distribution Minute

 Are old people using their Bucket Companies again?

 Running out of beneficiaries on low marginal tax rates?
-Consider distributing the remaining family trust income to a company.
+Consider distributing the remaining income from the family trust to a company.
 A company pays a constant rate of tax.
 The rate is 30% or less.
-So while a human’s marginal tax rate climbs to almost 50%, the company never pays more than 30%.
+So, while a human’s marginal tax rate climbs to almost 50%, the company never pays more than 30%.

-When you run out of human beneficiaries, tip the rest of the trust income into a ‘bucket’ company.
-Most companies can be a bucket company (but not a Special Purpose Company that is trustee of your SMSF).
+When you run out of human beneficiaries, tip the remaining trust income into a ‘bucket’ company.
+Most companies can be a bucket company (but not a Special Purpose Company that is the trustee of your SMSF).
 The company needs to be a beneficiary under the Family Trust deed.

 The term ‘bucket’ is used because the company sits below your trust.
 It is one of the trust’s many beneficiaries.
 You ‘pour’ the leftover family trust income into the bucket company.
 This is to reduce tax.
 It caps your tax payable at a corporate tax rate.
 This is 30% or less.